MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_17_DefenderForCloudAppsDiscoveryAndRestrictions.md

 1. Once the application has been blocked as unsanctioned, the application will not be accessible through browser, in-private browser, or store download.

+# RobertS -- The lab steps worked; however I never got blocked from DropBox.
+I have seen this work in the past, so there must be something about timing when running in the Skillable environment.